Openscapes/approach-guide/README.md

 # Openscapes Approach Guide

-This is our guide for orienting and onboarding to the Openscapes approach.
+A guide for orienting and onboarding to the Openscapes approach.